Super Foods that Nourish Your Dry, Brittle Tresses

-Biotin, which can be found in cauliflower, liver, salmon, carrots, bananas, cereals, yeast, and soy flour.
+Biotin, which can be found in cauliflower, liver, salmon and carrots.

-Vitamin-A is found in such foods as butter, egg yolks, fish, fortified milk, organ meats (such as liver), and dark green, orange, red, and yellow fruits and vegetables, which all contain beta-carotene.
+Vitamin-A, is found in such foods as butter, egg yolks, fish, fortified milk, organ meats (such as liver).

 Dark leafy greens, dried fruits such as prunes, cocoa, black pepper, and yeast are also sources of copper in the diet.